-Each Milepost studies a termly cross-curricular topic of work based upon the National Curriculum which is our statutory requirement.
+Each Milepost studies a termly cross-curricular topic of work based on the National Curriculum, which is our statutory requirement.

 In Foundation and Key Stage 1 we predominantly use the Oxford Reading Tree scheme, which is accompanied by books which are phonetically decodable.
 These include Songbirds, Big Cat Phonics and Floppy's Phonics.
 We also have a range of Fireflies books which are non-fiction so children can access both fiction and non-fiction.